catchorg/Catch2/docs/matchers.md

 The `Equals` matcher matches a string if (and only if) the argument string is equal to `str`.

-Finally, the `Matches` matcher performs an ECMASCript regex match using `str` against the argument string.
+Finally, the `Matches` matcher performs an ECMAScript regex match using `str` against the argument string.
 It is important to know that the match is performed against the string as a whole, meaning that the regex `"abc"` will not match input string `"abcd"`.
 To match